 Marketing Mix Modeling: The MMM Comeback

 Marketing mix modeling was considered a dinosaur for years — too slow, too coarse, too expensive for anything below enterprise budgets.
 In 2025 that changed dramatically.
 On January 29, 2025, Google released Meridian, an open-source MMM framework with Bayesian models and geo-experimentation calibration (Search Engine Land).
-In parallel, Meta's Robyn has accumulated over 1,200 GitHub stars, 366 forks and 32 contributors and is under active development (Appier).
+In parallel, Meta's Robyn has accumulated over 1,400 GitHub stars, 416 forks and 34 contributors and is under active development (GitHub).

 The appeal of MMM is exactly what once made it slow: it works on aggregated time-series data and needs neither user IDs nor cookies.
 That makes it structurally privacy-safe and independent of browser decisions, ATT opt-ins or consent rates.
 On top of that, MMM captures offline channels such as print, OOH, TV and radio — channels that MTA structurally cannot see — and integrates seasonality, weather effects and macro factors.
 If you want to steer your paid channels tactically while allocating strategically, use MMM as the guideline and DDA as the operational fine-tuning.
 For Performance Max campaigns, our guide to Google Performance Max for online shops is a good starting point.